StormXploit/Write-Up/SanthacklausCTF_2k18/Write-Up Forensic Mission impossible 1.md

 **Starting investigations!**

-The first thing I do is to dump the bash\_history to see if there is an interesting command that might help us:
+The first thing I do was to dump the bash\_history to see if there is an interesting command that might help us:

 ![](images/yolo2.png)